-This year, Andy Gricevich will lead a series of foraging excursions in, around, or not all that far from Madison.
+We’re excited for this year’s growing season, and looking forward to sharing the joys of foraging with you!
+Andy Gricevich will again lead a series of wild food wanders in, around, or not all that far from Madison.
 We’ll talk about motivations for gathering wild plants & fungi for food and medicine, harvesting ethics, safety and identification.
 Sometimes we’ll hunt for particular species; at other times we’ll wander more freely, using freshly honed skills of awareness to see what shows itself to us.

 Be ready to go off-trail, move through buggy, thorny and muddy spaces, sample the flavors of the forests’ abundant pantry, and connect with our deep evolutionary capacity for recognizing the patterns of nature.